cmfcmf/docusaurus-search-local/README.md

 The following languages are available:

     ar, da, de, en, es, fi, fr, hu, it, ja, nl, no, pt, ro, ru, sv, th, tr, vi

+### Documentation Versions

+Documentation versions created with the official Docusaurus docs plugin are supported.
+The search bar defaults to the latest version (not `next`, but the latest version defined in `versions.json`) when not on a documentation page (e.g., when looking at a blog post or a static page).
+If the user visits a documentation page, the version is extracted from the URL and search will only search documentatio of that version.
+The searchbar placeholder text always reflects the currently detected documentation version.

 ### Debugging